debops/debops/docs/ansible/roles/redis_server/config-pipeline.rst

 ===================================

 The default Redis Server installation in Debian Jessie and Debian Stretch supports only 1 instance of Redis per host.
-The pacakges in Debian Buster and the ``stretch-backports`` repository support multiple instances by using a single :file:`/etc/redis/redis-<instance>.conf` configuration file per a :command:`systemd` instance.
+The packages in Debian Buster and the ``stretch-backports`` repository support multiple instances by using a single :file:`/etc/redis/redis-<instance>.conf` configuration file per a :command:`systemd` instance.
 However, due to the Redis modifying its own